csiben/turtl-rpm/README.md

 ## A comment about how Turtl Desktop word-wraps paragraphs of text

-Traditional markdown renders a carriage return (line break) as a space with any following text concatenated to the last, thus allowing the document margins to dictate how a paragraph of text is word-wrapped.
-I.e, An application that renders markdown into its more published form will, traditionally, treat a paragraph of text very much the same way a browser will treat a paragraph of text formated as HTML.
-We call this a 'soft' line break: A line break in the editor, but ignored when rendered in the final document.

-By default, a fresh install of Turtl Desktop is set to treat a line break as 'hard' and therefore break the text at that line break in the final rendering.
+A soft break: When line breaks in a paragraph of text are ignored upon rendering the final published content.
+The markdown interpreter will freely flow the paragraph of text as needed to fit the dimensions of the document.
+Hard breaks can still be forced with <br/> or a double-space at the end of a line.
+Traditional markdown assumes 'soft breaking' behavior.

+A hard break: When every line break in a paragraph of text is treated as a carriage return in the final published content, regardless of the dimensions and margin spacing of the output medium.
+Turtl has 'hard breaking' behavior set by default.

+Included with the turtl-desktop RPM package is a utilty to toggle between the two behaviors: `sudo /usr/share/turtl-desktop/toggle-break-behavior.sh`

 If you wish to enable traditional 'soft' line breaking, two commandline utilities are provided with the `turtl-desktop` RPM.

-* To switch to line breaks treated as soft line breaks, just run...
-  `sudo /usr/share/turtl-desktop/set-soft-line-breaks.sh`
-* To switch back to Turtl Desktop's default behavior, just run...
-  `sudo /usr/share/turtl-desktop/set-hard-line-breaks.sh`

-You can read more about a "soft line-break", otherwise known as a "soft break" or "soft return" here:
+You can read more about a "soft line-breaks", otherwise known as a "soft breaks" or "soft returns" here:
 <https://en.wikipedia.org/wiki/Line_wrap_and_word_wrap#Soft_and_hard_returns>

 ## Comments?
 Suggestions?